What is an Interchange Downgrade?

 If your business accepts credit cards, you’re probably familiar with interchange.
 Interchange, in simple terms, is the cost of completing a transaction.
 Every time a card is swiped, the transaction is filtered into a number of buckets based on the merchant type, card type, and how the card was accepted.

-1. Stale Authorization
+1. Stale Authorizations

-2. Authorization Mismatch
+2. Authorization Mismatches

 3. Failure to Use Required Security Features